LittleGreenViper/LGV_7_Segment/Sources/LGV_7_Segment.docc/LGV_7_Segment.md

 # ``LGV_7_Segment``

-A struct that provides primitive `CGPath`  for use in displaying "retro" 7-segment LED displays.
+A struct that provides primitive `CGPath`s for use in displaying "retro" 7-segment LED displays.

 ## Overview

-This module simply provides a primitive Core Graphics `CGPath` for a basic 7-segment display.

-The ``LGV_7_Segment`` struct is a graphical representation of a classic "7-segment" LED/LCD display for a single digit.
+The ``LGV_7_Segment`` struct is a graphical representation of a classic "7-segment" LED/LCD display for a single digit, and provides primitive Core Graphics `CGPath` s.

-It does not provide diagonal segments, like displays that also render text characters.
+This struct does not provide diagonal segments, like displays that also render text characters.
 It just displays 0-F (0-15), and a single center segment (-).

 It also does not actually *display* anything.
 It just provides primitive `CGPath` paths for the segments.
 These need to be used by the calling context to render the display.